creativetechnologylab/coding-tutorials/python-black.md

 You can run `black --help` to see a list of all available options.

-### Integrating with IDEs
+### Integrating with VSCode

-Most modern code editors and integrated development environments (IDEs) have plugins or extensions that integrate Black directly into your workflow.
-Here are a few examples:

-- **Visual Studio Code (VSCode):** You can use the "Black - Python code formatter" extension to automatically format your code as you write.
+You can use the [Black Formatter](https://marketplace.visualstudio.com/items?itemName=ms-python.black-formatter) extension to automatically format your code as you write.

-- **PyCharm:** PyCharm has built-in support for Black.
-You can enable it in the settings under "Editor" > "Code Style" > "Python" > "Black".

-- **Sublime Text:** The "Python Black" package allows you to format your code using Black directly within Sublime Text.

 ### Conclusion